 Cultural property is always a victim during armed conflict.
-It is axiomatic that saving people's life during armed conflicts is a priority for humanitarian organizations, and is more important than saving libraries, museums and archaeological sites.
+165 It is axiomatic that saving people's life during armed conflicts is a priority for humanitarian organizations, and is more important than saving libraries, museums and archaeological sites.
 While supporting the primacy of humanitarian action during armed conflicts, it cannot be said that there is nothing to do to mitigate damage of cultural property.
 Little attention has been paid after the 2nd world war to such protection, even though there was a success made by the allies through the MFAA (Monuments, Fine Art, and Archives unit) during the war.
 During this war, the protection of cultural property was seen clearly as part of the responsibility of the combatants and the Allies, and some elements of Axis forces took this responsibility seriously.
 With all the efforts of the MFAA there was a massive destruction of the cultural properties, so after the end of the war the international community developed in 1954 the Hague Convention on protection of cultural property in the event of armed conflict and its first protocol.
-In 1999 the second protocol of the international level.
+In 1999 the second protocol of the convention was elaborated.
+This protocol set the legal base of the Blue Shield on the international level.

-&lt;sup>165 Stone, P., 2017.
+165 Stone, P., 2017.
 Protecting Cultural Property in the Event of Armed Conflict: The Work of the Blue Shield.
 RUMLAE Research Paper, p1.

 According to the 2nd protocol of 1999, a committee for the protection of cultural property in the event of armed conflict was established.
 This committee is composed of twelve parties and may invite to its meetings the International Committee of the Blue Shield (ICBS) to assist her in the implementation of her functions (article 27,3).
-The ICBS may also recommend to the committee a specific property to grant it enhanced protection (article 11,3).
+The ICBS may also recommend to the committee a specific property to grant it enhanced protection (article 11,3).167